Alienation of Affection

 Here at Smith Debnam, we are proud to advocate for you and your family.
 To schedule a consultation with a Raleigh alienation of affection attorney at our firm, call 919.250.2000.

-Marital misconduct can be considered when determining amount or duration of alimony or as a basis for a court-ordered separation.
+Marital misconduct can be considered when determining the amount or duration of alimony or as a basis for a court-ordered separation.

 It may be appropriate for a person to pursue the third party with whom his or her spouse had an affair to gain compensation for damages caused by that third party.
 These damages can include loss of income, loss of companionship of the spouse, and in some cases, medical-related bills.